StoneHub/PickMyRoute/README.md

 PickMyRoute is an Android navigation app that lets you force routes through specific roads you prefer, instead of blindly following the algorithm.
 Perfect for drivers who know better routes, want scenic drives, or need to avoid certain areas.

+> ⚠️ **Security Notice**: Never commit `local.properties` with your API key to version control.
+This file is git-ignored by default.
+Use `local.properties.example` as a template.

 ## 🎯 The Problem It Solves

 Google Maps constantly optimizes routes algorithmically, often rerouting you away from roads you specifically want to drive on.
 PickMyRoute gives you the power to: